guscastles/getting-and-cleaning-data/README.md

 This project contains 3 main files:

-> - run_analysis.R
--- Contains all the R scripts used to achieve the project's goal
+- run_analysis.R -- Contains all the R functions used to achieve the project's goal
 - CodeBook.md -- The code book explaining all variables and datasets, including how to get the original dataset and how the functions work
 - This README.md -- The main guide for the project
 - download_timestamp.txt -- Contains the download time of the source dataset